Here is a possible algorithm for creating a robust strategy using Belkaglazer EA

 1) Try to formulate your idea and choose the trading model.
 Also, you can use any of my strategies as a template.

 2) Disable all filters (time, volatility, trend-based), set them to 0.
-The filters are optional elements of a strategy they are irrelevant to the basic idea and should be considered and added in the last stages.
+The filters are optional elements of a strategy; they are unrelated to the basic idea and should be considered and added in the last stages.

 After turning filters off, the performance (PF, average trade) of a strategy significantly decreases, with the number of trades increasing.
 Therefore->